Microsoft is bigger than Google, Amazon and Facebook. But now lawmakers treat it like an ally in antitrust battles.

 But more than 24 hours after Microsoft announced its plans to purchase Activision for nearly $70 billion, aggressive trustbusters in Congress were uncharacteristically quiet.
-Core sponsors of antitrust legislation targeting the tech industry, including Cicilline, Sen. Amy Klobuchar (D-Minn.) and Sen. Tom Cotton (R-Ark.), did not immediately comment to The Post on the deal.
+Core sponsors of antitrust legislation targeting the tech industry, including Cicilline, Sen. Amy Klobuchar (D-Minn.) and Sen. Tom Cotton (R-Ark.) did not immediately comment to The Washington Post on the deal.

 The silence underscores how Microsoft has carved out a distinct reputation among policymakers, distancing itself from the political scrutiny embroiling its top competitors in Washington.
 As Apple, Facebook, Amazon and Google were marshaling their Washington resources to beat back competition legislation up for debate on Capitol Hill this week, Microsoft smoothly announced one of the largest acquisitions in the history of the tech industry.
 (Amazon founder Jeff Bezos owns The Washington Post.)

 The company had apparently deputized its reputation with lawmakers to assure them about the deal.
-Rep. Ken Buck, the top Republican on the House Judiciary antitrust subcommittee who has supported legislation aimed at major tech companies, told The Post that he received “encouraging” assurances about how the company would ensure competition in gaming.
+Rep. Ken Buck (Colo.), the top Republican on the House Judiciary antitrust subcommittee who has supported legislation aimed at major tech companies, told The Post that he received “encouraging” assurances about how the company would ensure competition in gaming.

-“If the company keeps its word, I believe that the increase in competition in the gaming marketplace would be in keeping with the aims of my legislation,” he said.
+“If the company keeps its word, I believe that the increase in competition in the gaming marketplace would be in keeping with the aims of my legislation,” Buck said.

 Two decades after fighting its own antitrust battles in Washington, Microsoft has emerged as a sophisticated and experienced Washington operator, positioning itself as a willing participant in regulation and developing relationships that engender rare trust.
-The company has come a long way since its own antitrust fight, that began in the ’90s, when it was viewed as an arrogant competitor with little regard for politicking.
-Lawmakers in recent years have treated Redmond, Washington, where Microsoft is headquartered, like a trusted ally in their efforts to rein in other large tech companies.
+The company has come a long way since the 1990s, when it was viewed as an arrogant competitor with little regard for politicking.
+Lawmakers in recent years have treated Redmond, Wash., where Microsoft is headquartered, like a trusted ally in their efforts to rein in other large tech companies.

 As other tech giants have been embroiled in antitrust investigations, privacy scandals and scrutiny of their labor practices, Microsoft has quietly built its reach across the tech industry.
-The Activision deal is just the latest in the string of multibillion-dollar acquisitions that have allowed it to push into gaming, computer programming and the Cloud.
-It is valued more than Alphabet, Amazon and Facebook, lagging behind only Apple.
+The Activision deal is just the latest in the string of multibillion-dollar acquisitions that have allowed it to push into gaming, computer programming and the cloud.
+It is valued higher than Google parent Alphabet, Amazon and Facebook, lagging behind only Apple.

-The company’s decision to push forward with the massive Activision deal, the day federal antitrust enforcers announced a review of merger laws designed to address competition in tech, is both a statement of Microsoft’s security in Washington and a test of that long-running political good will.
+The company’s decision to push forward with the Activision deal, on the day federal antitrust enforcers announced a review of merger laws designed to address competition in tech, is both a statement of Microsoft’s security in D.C., and a test of that long-running political goodwill.

-Sen. Elizabeth Warren (D-Mass.), who has called for the breakup of large tech companies, said on Wednesday that antitrust officials should scrutinize “any multi-billion dollar merger.”
+Sen. Elizabeth Warren (D-Mass.), who has called for the breakup of large tech companies, said Wednesday that antitrust officials should scrutinize “any multibillion-dollar merger.”

 “I have real concerns about how Microsoft’s proposed acquisition will affect workers given that concentrated corporate power can exacerbate unfair labor practices, including those reported against Activision,” she said in a statement.
 “A few giant corporations already dominate the gaming industry, and this deal raises questions about a level playing field for entrepreneurs and small publishers to compete.”

 Microsoft, like other tech titans, is a major lobbying spender in Washington.
-But industry officials say that the company has been more effective than its peers because of its long-running relationships and has a protracted legacy because of its early policy battles.
+But industry officials say the company has been more effective than its peers because of its long-running relationships and has a protracted legacy because of its early policy battles.

 “Microsoft’s D.C. office is a generation older than most tech companies,” said Nu Wexler, who previously worked in policy communications for Twitter, Google and Facebook in Washington.
 “They’ve had time to build relationships on Capitol Hill while people were hiring and setting up PACs.”